 For a tighter cast-on row sometimes a thin elastic is threaded with the main yarn and used for only the first zigzag row.
 Do not hang ribber weights until the cast-on is completed.

 Other variations: set up knitting on a single bed only with waste yarn and ravel cord and cast on comb and weights, ending with a row of ravel cord.
-Using both beds, begin with garment yarn, follow instructions for tubular cast on.
+Using both beds, begin with garment yarn, and follow instructions for tubular cast-on.
 When knitting is complete tug waste yarn lengthwise to set stitches before removing the ravel cord.

 On the double bed, after the zigzag row, lay a piece of ravel cord right on top of the zigzags, dropping the ends between the beds and anchoring the ends with a clothespin or other small clip.
 It will be enclosed in the knit as you continue to work.
 Upon completion of the piece, pull lengthwise on both ends of the cord to set stitches before removing it.

-Cast on using e wrap single bed: knit several rows in waste yarn, either in EON rib or single bed.
-If single bed knitting is used, poke the ribber cast on comb through the waste knit or use it to cast on a single bed, making it the future home for weights.
+Cast on using an e-wrap single bed: knit several rows in waste yarn, either in EON rib or single bed.
+If single-bed knitting is used, poke the ribber cast-on comb through the waste knit or use it to cast on a single bed, making it the future home for weights.
 If a rib start is used, the stitches then would need to be transferred to the main bed.
 A row is then knit with a ravel cord.
 Proceed with a single bed e-wrap cast on, dropping the ribber if needed.
-When the e wrap is completed, bring the ribber bed back up if it had been lowered.
+When the e-wrap is completed, bring the ribber bed back up if it had been lowered.
 Knit a row to the opposite side.
-Transfer stitches in your desired arrangement.
-Thread the yarn, proceed in rib.
+Transfer stitches to your desired arrangement.
+Thread the yarn, and proceed in rib.